 One thing I recommend: Be sure to order extra hose!
 There is not enough of the hose in the package.

 Back to Gardening Basics

-And finally, you can’t forget the basics for the gardener in your family like potting soil, gardening gloves, a good trowel, and a watering can!
+And finally, you can’t forget the basics for the gardener in your family.
+Gardeners can always use the basics like potting soil, gardening gloves, a good trowel, and a watering can!

 Everyone needs potting soil.
 I highly recommend Happy Frog Potting Soil for any of your plant needs.
 I fell in love with this company because the soil can be used for both indoor and outdoor gardens and is a high-quality soil.
-This unique mix is alive with beneficial soil microbes and mycorrhizal fungi, and is excellent for containers.
+This unique mix is alive with beneficial soil microbes and mycorrhizal fungi and is excellent for use in containers.

 I have several trowels that are my favorite, depending on what I am using it for.
 You can get narrow trowels for transplanting seedlings, rounded trowels for placing bulbs, wider ones for the vegetable garden, and even trowels that will cut through roots.
 The best all-round trowel is this basic Fiskars Ergo trowel.

-Normally I use the hose for outdoors.
-I have a dedicated watering can for sprinkling my outdoor garden and always keep it close for convenience.
+Normally I use the hose for most outdoor watering.
+I do have a dedicated watering can for sprinkling my outdoor garden and always keep it close for convenience.